What Is a Global Capability Center (GCC)? The Complete 2026 Guide

 Visual representation of three business models: GCC, Shared Services, and BOT, each illustrated with relevant imagery.

-Global Capability Centers are broader in mandate.
+Shared Services Centers (SSCs) consolidate back-office functions across business units of the same parent company.
+They focus on process standardisation and cost efficiency and rarely generate IP.
+Global capability centers are broader in scope.
 They cover product engineering, R&D, data science, cybersecurity, and strategic operations.
 They are designed to generate competitive advantage, not just process savings.

-GCCX uses a proprietary variant called the Nano GCC model, designed for companies hiring between 10 and 80 people in India.
-Standard GCC setup frameworks assume 200+ headcount.
-The Nano GCC model compresses the timeline and removes the fixed cost burden that makes traditional GCC setups inaccessible for founder-led and mid-market firms.
+The Build-Operate-Transfer (BOT) model is a pathway to a GCC, not a separate model.
+A third-party operator builds and runs the center for 12–24 months, then transfers full ownership to the parent company.
+GCCX uses a variant called the Nano GCC model, designed for companies hiring between 10 and 80 people.
+Standard GCC frameworks assume 200+ headcount.
+The Nano GCC model removes the fixed cost burden that makes traditional setups inaccessible for founder-led and mid-market firms.

 Key Functions That GCCs in India Deliver in 2026

 A leading OEM automotive manufacturer worked with GCCX to build a 34-person engineering and data analytics GCC in Gurugram.
-The center became fully operational in 16 weeks and reduced the client’s product development cycle time by 28% in the first year.
+The center became operational in 16 weeks and reduced the client’s product development cycle time by 28% in the first year.

 Which Indian City Is Best for Your GCC Setup

-GurugramEnterprise Services, Fintech, Finance FunctionsStrong access to senior leadership talentProximity to Delhi; GCCX Global HQ; hub for Nano GCC setups
+GurugramEnterprise Services, Fintech, FinanceStrong senior leadership access; GCCX HQ; Nano GCC hub

-PuneEngineering, Manufacturing, Automotive TechnologyBalanced cost and talent availabilityPreferred by German and European MNCs with supply chain exposure
+PuneEngineering, Manufacturing, AutomotivePreferred by European MNCs with supply chain exposure

 How to Set Up a GCC in India: The GCCX Six-Step Process